benoitmasson/qrcode-demo/README.md

 ## Disclaimer

-This project is an educational _demo_ used to explain how QR-codes work, it is not meant to be used in real-life applications.
+This project was inspired by [Dan Hollick's article](https://typefully.com/DanHollick/qr-codes-T7tLlNi), which gives a nice overview of how QR-codes work.
+It is an educational _demo_ used to explain how QR-codes work, it is not meant to be used in real-life applications.

 If you need an efficient and complete QR-code reader written in Go, you may use the powerful [makiuchi-d/gozxing](https://github.com/makiuchi-d/gozxing) library.